Catalysis Research for 70 Years...

 On behalf of LIKAT, the historian Dr. Florian Detjens has prepared a report.

-The report and a summary are available here (initially only) in German.
+The report and a summary are available here (currently only) in German.